skytreader/museician/readme.markdown

 Citing related repos compels me to mention [this one](https://github.com/skytreader/museic).

 Why the name?
 Because this is museic _for Android_.
-Now "museic" hast its own wordplay which I hope is much more obvious. \*wink\*\*wink\*.
+Now "museic" has its own wordplay which I hope is much more obvious. \*wink\*\*wink\*.

 # App Compatibility